RSG-Group/wallpapers/.github/ISSUE_TEMPLATE.md

 [//]: # (Uncomment the below format for an actual issue.)

 <!--
-*I'm submitting an issue.*
+*I'm submitting an issue/proposing a feature.*

-## Are you requesting an issue or filing a bug?
+## Are you requesting a feature or filing a bug?

 ## What is the current behaviour?